narkisr/rubber/README.md

 # Intro

-Rubber is a collection of Elasticsearch common functions, snapshot and index management build on top of [spandex](https://github.com/mpenet/spandex)
+Rubber is a collection of Elasticsearch common functions, snapshot and index management built on top of [spandex](https://github.com/mpenet/spandex)

 # Usage